Scuba Gear

 task.
 The fins would catch on the bag's mesh, making it difficult

-to get them into the bag, and alse producing holes in the bag.
+to get them into the bag, and also producing holes in the bag.

-Deluxe Catch Bag (50cm x 80cm) which is much better suited
+Deluxe Catch Bag (50cm x 80cm) from The Scuba

 Yes, I also have a catch bag that is actually used